 10 Ways to Create a Fun Interactive Presentation

 Interactivity is the key to your audience’s heart.
-Here are 10 interactive presentation methods you can use to get it…
+Here are ten interactive presentation methods you can use to get it…

 1. Icebreakers to warm up the room

 It can be daunting and make you more anxious if you jump into your presentation without a short introduction or warm-up.
-Things are easier when you break the ice and allow the audience to know more about you and others right from the start.
+Things are easier when you break the ice and allow the audience to know more about you and others.

 If you’re hosting a small workshop, meeting or lesson, go around and ask your participants some simple, light-hearted questions to make them feel more comfortable.

 That could be about their names, where they come from, what they expect from this event, etc. Or you can try some questions in this list: